Home > Analyses > Financial Services > Willis Towers Watson Public Limited Company

 Key Products & Brands

-The following table outlines Willis Towers Watson’s primary products and service segments:
+The table below outlines Willis Towers Watson’s primary products and services across its core segments:

 ProductDescription

-Health, Wealth and CareerProvides actuarial support, plan design, administration services for pension and retirement plans, health and group benefits, benefits outsourcing, and talent management solutions.
+Health, Wealth and CareerActuarial support, plan design, and administration for pensions, health and group benefit programs.

 Main Competitors

-There are 6 competitors in the Insurance – Brokers industry, with the table below listing the top 6 leaders by market capitalization:
+There are 6 main competitors in the Insurance – Brokers industry; the table lists the top 6 leaders by market capitalization:

 CompetitorMarket Cap.